Your Retina Ohana

 Retinal Detachment

 The retina is the layer in the back of your eye that sends light and images to your brain.
-If something should happen to this layer, such as it becoming detached or tearing, this could cause vision problems.
+If something should happen to this layer, such as a retinal detachment or tear, this could cause vision problems.
 The cause of a retinal detachment or tear is usually due to the vitreous in the eye pulling away from its normal position.
-It’s best to call us to schedule an appointment as soon as possible if you notice any symptoms including:
+It is important to call us to schedule an appointment as soon as possible if you notice any symptoms including:

 Flashes of lights